Delight at Hadleigh Park and Farm as sensory award opens up their facilities to more people

 Robert Anderson, Manager, Hadleigh Park

 We are delighted to receive the Sensory Access Charter Mark and be the first leisure space in Essex to do so.
-Physical activity and sport are important for everyone's physical and mental health and wellbeing and that is why we hope the Charter will encourage people from the sensory community to visit the Hadleigh Park.
+Physical activity and sport are important for everyone's physical and mental health and that is why we hope the Charter will encourage people from the sensory community to visit the Hadleigh Park.

 This is part of the broader Active Essex vision to change one million lives and get the county active no matter their age or ability.